-These changes in owning and using a vehicle are persuasive.
-It is estimated that a millennial is 30 percent less likely to buy a car than someone from a previous generation (KPMG, 2017).2 This rapid and persistent change in car ownership and the usage of on-demand or ride sharing services will result in significant reduction in insurance volume for traditional personal automobile insurance coverage.
+Another trend that has emerged along with the development of the autonomous vehicles is the quickly growing on-demand mobility and ride-sharing services industry.
+A rapid and persistent change in car ownership and the usage of on-demand or ride-sharing services will result in significant reduction in insurance volume for traditional personal automobile insurance coverage.

 Currently, personal auto insurance premiums dominate the auto insurance industry.
-With the fast arising on-demand mobility and ride sharing services industries, the large autonomous vehicle fleets will lead to a much larger share for the commercial auto line of business.
-According to a scenario analysis done by the KPMG's actuarial pricing team, by 2050, personal auto insurance may account for only 22 percent of total sector losses, implying a much lower percentage of premium contributions as well.
-Figure 5 illustrates an allocation between personal auto, commercial auto and products liability losses in 2017 and a predicted allocation of these losses in 2050.
+With the fast increasing on-demand mobility and ride sharing services industries, the large autonomous vehicle fleets will lead to a much larger share for the commercial auto line of business.
+Figure 5 illustrates an allocation between personal auto, commercial auto, and products liability losses in 2017, and a predicted allocation of these losses in 2050.